 It’s a request for action rather than a command.
 It is a much softer tone, much more indirect.

 But does this focus on reasoning work?
 Is it as effective?
 Does it secure a child’s proper behaviour?
-Could it be the reason why parents are – according to some – losing control of their children?
+Could it be why parents, according to some, are losing control of their children?

 The potential issue with this method of learning is two-fold:

-Firstly, regarding the quality of the resources used – any output is only as good as the input made.
+Firstly, regarding the quality of the resources used, any output is only as good as the input used.
 And in these circumstances, so much of a child’s understanding is dependent on the parent.
-Is that parent able to understand what and how a child thinks and then are they able to reason with that child in language and logic that the child will understand?
+Is that parent able to understand what and how a child thinks, and then reason with that child in language and logic that the child will understand?

-It is certainly a more complicated thought process for a child to understand a reasoned argument rather than a straightforward instruction.
-It means that the quality and effectiveness of the child’s new learning experience will be dependent on the parent’s communication skills and reasoning ability.
+It is certainly more complicated for a child to understand a reasoned argument than a straightforward instruction.
+It means that the quality and effectiveness of the child’s new learning experience will depend on the parent’s communication skills and reasoning abilities.

-With regard to communication, some parents are just not very good at expressing themselves.
+Regarding communication, some parents are not very good at expressing themselves.
 They may struggle with language or with complicated thoughts and sentences.

 And of course, a parent’s reasoning and logic may itself be flawed.
 Parents are not always right.
 Their reasons for doing and saying things do not always make sense.
 Inevitably, it makes a child’s understanding less certain if a parent’s reasoning is poorly structured and ordered.